 - Animation Tropes

 - Gravity Is a Harsh Mistress: Gravitational Cognizance.
 The jumper doesn't fall until he looks down.

 - Toon Physics: Wherever Fred is situated, the immediate vicinity becomes a hot-spot for cartoon-like antics.

 - X marks the spot: Anvils, rocks, and other heavy objects will land on the X, even if someone moves it.

-- Draw a door: If you draw a door or a black hole on the wall, you can stroll right through it.
+- Portable Hole: If you draw a door or a black hole on the wall, you can stroll right through it.